Kidney Disease In Your Dog Or Cat

 ACE Inhibitor Medications

 An organ as critical as the kidney does not vary much between mammals.
 Experiments in kidneys disease are most acceptable to animal welfare advocates these days when they are done in rats.
-The cells that researches zero in on in declining kidney function are podocytes , the cells in the kidney’s filtering apparatus (nephrons) that underlie its blood-cleansing abilities.
+The cells that researches zero in on when kidney function is declining are podocytes , the cells in the kidney’s filtering apparatus (nephrons) that underlie its blood-cleansing abilities.
 Once podocyte loss begins, like a tree bent to a severe angle by a storm, it will continue to slowly fall even after the wind ceases.
 Even though the remaining filers “super nephrons” enlarge (hypertrophy) and work harder, they can only keep up with the body’s needs for a limited period of time.
 There is considerable evidence that medications called ACE inhibitors can slow that loss by easing the super nephron’s work load. ( read here ) The ACE inhibitors most often chosen for dogs and cats are benazepril. and enalapril If your pet is placed on an ACE inhibitor, it is wise to be sure that its blood creatinine levels do not increase.
 In later kidney failure when the remaining kidney filters (glomeruli) are filtering way above their normal capacity, ACE inhibitors occasionally drop the kidney’s internal pressure so low that the pet’s uremia actually worsens.
 The most common side effect of ACE inhibitors in cats and dogs are stomach/intestinal upsets, constipation and weakness due to too low a blood pressure.
 In those cases, the dose needs to be reduced.
 Sometimes these side effects can be lessened if you begin these medications at a low dose and gradually increase them to the desired dose.

 Certain compounds called phosphate binders block the absorption of phosphorus from your cat or dog’s foods.
 At one time, aluminum hydroxide (eg Maalox™) was the most common phosphorus binder suggested for humans.
 However fear that excess aluminum might be toxic to the nervous system lead to development of alternative phosphate binders. (read here) Aluminum hydroxide medications are still commonly dispensed for dogs and cats in the later stages of kidney failure when your pet’s blood phosphorus level rises ( Conseal AlH® ,Phos-Bind™. etc. If sugar free, be sure it contains no xylitol ).
 Read about that here.
 Lanthium Carbonate (Fosrenol®, Renalzin®) is an alternative phosphate binder.
 There are other choices that you can read about here.
 But since Virbac paid for the study, I would disregard the findings that their product was the best.